devtron-labs/devtron-documentation/docs/user-guide/deploy-chart/README.md

 ![Figure 4: Checking Deprecated Charts](https://devtron-public-asset.s3.us-east-2.amazonaws.com/images/use-cases/oci-pull/deprecated.jpg)

-Or, you may try performing a resync as shown below
+Or, you may try performing a chart resync as shown below:

 ![Figure 5: Performing a Resync](https://devtron-public-asset.s3.us-east-2.amazonaws.com/images/use-cases/oci-pull/chart-sync.jpg)

 ---

-## Removing your Chart from the Chart Store
+## Removing your Charts from the Chart Store

 {% hint style="warning" %}
 ### Who Can Perform This Action?
 You cannot remove a chart from the Chart Store if the source was a [chart repository](../global-configurations/chart-repo.md).
-In that case, deleting the chart repository from Devtron will work; however, it will remove all the charts associated with that respository from the Chart store.
+Removal is possible only if the charts [come from OCI registry](../global-configurations/container-registries.md#push-helm-packages).
 {% endhint %}

 1. Go to your OCI registry settings in Devtron.